-AN ORDINANCE OF THE COMMISSIONERS COURT OF LUBBOCK COUNTY, TEXAS, OUTLAWING ABORTION WITHIN THE UNINCORPORATED AREA OF LUBBOCK COUNTY, DECLARING LUBBOCK COUNTY A SANCTUARY COUNTY FOR THE UNBORN, MAKING VARIOUS PROVISIONS AND FINDINGS; PROVIDING FOR SEVERABILITY AND ESTABLISHING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE COMMISSIONERS COURT OF JACK COUNTY, TEXAS, OUTLAWING ABORTION WITHIN THE UNINCORPORATED AREA OF JACK COUNTY, DECLARING JACK COUNTY A SAFE HAVEN COUNTY FOR THE UNBORN, MAKING VARIOUS PROVISIONS AND FINDINGS; PROVIDING FOR SEVERABILITY AND ESTABLISHING AN EFFECTIVE DATE.

-WHEREAS, the Lubbock County Commissioners' Court finds that human life begins at conception; and
+WHEREAS, the Jack County Commissioners' Court finds that human life begins at conception; and

-WHEREAS, the Lubbock County Commissioners' Court finds that abortion is a murderous act of violence that purposefully and knowingly terminates an unborn human life; and
+WHEREAS, the Jack County Commissioners' Court finds that abortion is a murderous act of violence that purposefully and knowingly terminates an unborn human life; and

-WHEREAS, the Lubbock County Commissioners' Court finds all unborn children are human beings who are entitled to the full and equal protection of the laws that prohibit violence against other human beings; and
+WHEREAS, the Jack County Commissioners' Court finds all unborn children are human beings who are entitled to the full and equal protection of the laws that prohibit violence against other human beings; and

-WHEREAS, the Lubbock County Commissioners' Court finds that Texas men and women are being hurt and traumatized by abortion across our Texas-New Mexico border and sent back to Texas for our county and our cities to deal with the aftermath in our homes, schools, churches, and hospitals; and
+WHEREAS, the Jack County Commissioners' Court finds that Texas men and women are being hurt and traumatized by abortion across our Texas-New Mexico border and sent back to Texas for our county and our cities to deal with the aftermath in our homes, schools, churches, and our hospital; and

-WHEREAS, the Lubbock County Commissioners' Court finds that in addition to the lifeaffirming services which are already being provided by organizations in Lubbock County, the Texas Alternatives to Abortion program is in place, which promotes childbirth and provides support services to pregnant mothers and their families, adoptive parents, and parents whose lives have been affected by miscarriage or loss of a child, finding the services provided as a part of the Alternatives to Abortion program to include: counseling, mentoring, educational information and resources including classes on pregnancy, parenting, adoption, life skills and employment preparedness; material assistance covering basic needs, such as car seats, clothing, diapers, and formula; care coordination help through referrals to government assistance programs and other social services programs; call center for information and appointment scheduling; and housing and support services through maternity homes, and finding that the program is available to any Texas resident who is a United States citizen or legal immigrant and is: the biological mother or father of an unborn child, the biological mother or father of a child, for up to three years postpartum; the parent, legal guardian, or adult caregiver of a minor who is a program client; a parent who has experienced miscarriage or loss of a child; or an adoptive parent of a child of any age, for up to two years after adoption finalization, and finds these services clearly accessible at the Texas Pregnancy Care Network website at www.texaspregnancy.org; and
+WHEREAS, the Jack County Commissioners' Court finds that in addition to the life-affirming services which are already being provided by organizations in Jack County, the Thriving Texas Families program (also known as the Texas Alternatives to Abortion program) is in place, which promotes childbirth and provides support services to pregnant mothers and their families, adoptive parents, and parents whose lives have been affected by miscarriage or loss of a child, finding the services provided as a part of the Thriving Texas Families program to include: counseling, mentoring, educational information and resources including classes on pregnancy, parenting, adoption, life skills and employment preparedness; material assistance covering basic needs, such as car seats, clothing, diapers, and formula; care coordination help through referrals to government assistance programs and other social services programs; call center for information and appointment scheduling; and housing and support services through maternity homes, and finding that the program is available to any Texas resident who is a United States citizen or legal immigrant and is: the biological mother or father of an unborn child, the biological mother or father of a child, for up to three years postpartum; the parent, legal guardian, or adult caregiver of a minor who is a program client; a parent who has experienced miscarriage or loss of a child; or an adoptive parent of a child of any age, for up to two years after adoption finalization, and finds these services clearly accessible at the Texas Pregnancy Care Network website at www.texaspregnancy.org; and which had invented and perpetuated a supposed constitutional right to abortion that cannot be found anywhere in the language of the Constitution; and

-WHEREAS, the Lubbock County Commissioners' Court finds that the United States Supreme Court's ruling in Dobbs v.
+WHEREAS, the Jack County Commissioners' Court finds that the United States Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, No. 19-1392, correctly overruled the Court's lawless and unconstitutional pronouncements in Roe v.
 Wade, 410 U.S. 113 (1973), and Planned Parenthood of Southeastern Pennsylvania v.
-Casey, 505 U.S. 833
+Casey, 505 U.S. 833 (1992),